 Siblings of current MaST students (residing in Philadelphia) have first preference for available seats.
 Once sibling seats are filled, additional names are drawn from the lottery until all available seats are filled in that grade level.

 The remaining students stay on the waitlist in the order in which they were selected by the randomizer.As the year progresses, and students transfer out, the next student on the waitlist in that grade is called to occupy the available seat.
 Should they decline the spot, the next person on the waitlist in that grade level is called.

 Due to our student turnover rate being so low, there are few opportunities to enroll by June.
 However, as students leave, our waitlist is utilized, until the next year’s lottery.
 Waitlists are purged annually and the process begins again for the next year.
 Parents/legal guardians will be notified as to whether or not their child has been admitted or not.
-Non-Philadelphia residents will be admitted only if there are no Philadelphia resident students applying for any particular grade.

 MaST Community Charter School does not discriminate against any applicant on the basis of race, color, sex, sexual orientation, gender identity, religion, age, national or ethnic origin, or handicap in admission to, access to, instruction in, or participation in its programs and activities.